matt-pearson29/just-gym/README.md

 The browser being used and that the featurs of the pages acted correctly.See the results of the tests hear[RESULTS](https://github.com/matt-pearson29/just-gym/blob/master/documents/testing%20results.pdf)

 ##### Index page.
- 1. goto the nav links on the index page.
+ 1. goto the nav links on the page.
- 2. select each link intern for the diffrent pages.
+ 2. select each link inturn for the diffrent pages.
  3. from the other pages select the logo to link back to the index page.
+ 4. select the download link for the 2020 calendar,this should show the calendar in a new page.
+ 5. goto the footer on the page.
+ 6. click on the download icon and this should open the 2020 calendar in a new page.
+ 7. then click inturn on each of the social media icons to open there home pages in a new page.

+##### Gallery page.
+The same set of test are to be carried out for this page
+ 1. goto the nav links on the page.
+ 2. select each link inturn for the diffrent pages.
+ 3. from the other pages select the logo to link back to the index page.
+ 4. select the download link for the 2020 calendar,this should show the calendar in a new page.
+ 5. goto the footer on the page.
+ 6. click on the download icon and this should open the 2020 calendar in a new page.
+ 7. then click inturn on each of the social media icons to open there home pages in a new page.

+##### Contact page.
+The first set of test on this page are the same as for the other pages.
+ 1. goto the nav links on the page.
+ 2. select each link inturn for the diffrent pages.
+ 3. from the other pages select the logo to link back to the index page.
- 4. select the download link for the 2020 calendar,this should show the calendar in a separte tab.
+ 4. select the download link for the 2020 calendar,this should show the calendar in a new page.
+ 5. goto the footer on the page.
+ 6. click on the download icon and this should open the 2020 calendar in a new page.
+ 7. then click inturn on each of the social media icons to open there home pages in a new page.

+The next set of test are for the membership form.
+ 1. select the type of membership requiered.
+ 2. fill in all the other field.
+ 3. submit the form and a new page should open with your summited data on.
+ 4. run the same test again but leave out one requiered field each time to see an error message.
 ## Deployment

 This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).